-In 2016 we ran an international tour to China and have proposed a 2017 tour to Italy.
+In 2016 we ran an international tour to China and a 2019 tour to Italy.
 We plan to continue to alternate these tours.
 These tours are open to all students; they are serve as a language and cultural immersion.
 Over the past ten years, MAC sent some Year 11 students to walk the Kokoda Trek in Papua New Guinea.
 We will continue to participate in this as long as the program runs.
 We are also investigating future community development focussed international tours.

 What are the student leadership opportunities at MAC?

 Mount Alexander College has a range of leadership opportunities for students to have an active voice and enhance their leadership capabilities within the school community and beyond.
 The opportunities include leadership roles, scholarships and student engagement programs.
 Students also have the opportunity to be trained as representatives on Teacher Selection Panels.
 Students are at the centre of everything that happens at the school, including in leadership.